xiix0/scam/README.md

-You may get an opportunity for advancement today.
-Watch it!
+You will meet an important person who will help you advance professionally.